 The Universal Period Review (UPR) refers to all 193 UN Member States reviewing each other's human rights records and making recommendations on how to improve them.
 Civil society can submit shadow reports during their country's UPR cycle, providing crucial additional information on human rights progress.

-FEMINIST PEACE

-Our long-term goals

-- Women meaningfully participate in conflict-transformation and peacebuilding in their societies - Women access justice and shape justice frameworks - Women have the agency to shape the WPS agenda and peace processes

-We call for women's meaningful participation, leadership, and perspectives in peacebuilding processes, to make societies more peaceful, just and equal.
+Our long-term goals • Women meaningfully participate in • Women have the agency to shape the WPS agenda and peace processes We call for women's meaningful particisocieties more peaceful, just and equal.

 BUILDING PEACE ACROSS DIVIDES